kenken64/EduTech-game-workshop/README.md

 python spaceinvaderv2.py
 ```

-## Download the artifacts from Google Drive
+## Download the artefacts from Google Drive

 1. Download all the assets files from the following link. (https://bit.ly/2paxaQG)
 2. Unzip all the folders from the zip file into the game project directory.